collinskandie/group-6-fullstack-application-project-3/README.md

 - **Compare** — put 2–4 countries side by side on the same indicator.
 - **Favorites** — bookmark a country with a note, and jump straight back into its Trends view later (full CRUD).
-- **Admin** — a token-gated section where an administrator curates the
+- **Accounts** — register/log in, and manage your own name, email, phone, address, and password from a Profile page (click your name in the sidebar).
-  dataset: add/edit/remove countries, indicators, and data points, plus a read-only view of registered users.
+- **Admin** — a role-gated section where an administrator curates the dataset (add/edit/remove countries, indicators, and data points) and manages user accounts: add users, edit their details/role, and delete them.
+The last remaining admin account is protected from being deleted or demoted, and an admin can't delete their own account.

-All reads (Dashboard, Trends, Compare, Favorites) are open; all writes to Countries, Indicators, and Data Points require an admin login.
+All reads (Dashboard, Trends, Compare, Favorites) are open; all writes to Countries, Indicators, Data Points, and Users require an admin login.

 ---